shivareddy37/Kidnapped_vechicle/README.md

 # Kidnapped_vechicle

-This project is part of the udacity Localization module.
+The project is done as part of Udacity self Driving Car Nano Degree Program.

 In this project is simulate the robot localizating itself in a known map with state variables error less than 0.1m in xand y and avg yaw error less than 0.003m.